connectrpc/connect-query-es/README.md

 ### `createProtobufSafeInfiniteUpdater`

 Creates a typesafe updater for infinite queries.
-Identical to `createProtobufSafeUpdater` except the data recieved must be of the shape expected for infinite data.
+Identical to `createProtobufSafeUpdater` except the data received must be of the shape expected for infinite data.

 ### `createQueryOptions`